Nirupama Devi: Works

+Screen adaptations

+Nirupama Devi's novel Annapurnar Mandir was adapted twice for Tamil films, first in 1941 as Gumasthavin Penn and then in 1974 as Gumasthavin Magal.

+Devi's novel Shyamali was adapted for the screen, in Bengali as Shyamali in 1956 and in Tamil as Kodimalar in 1966.

 Awards and honours

 Nirupama Devi received the 'Bhubanmohini Gold Medal' in 1938 and 'Jagattarini Gold Medal' in 1943 from the University of Calcutta in recognition of her contribution to literature.